HumanCellAtlas/ingest-ui/README.md

 [![Build Status](https://travis-ci.org/HumanCellAtlas/ingest-ui.svg?branch=master)](https://travis-ci.org/HumanCellAtlas/ingest-ui)
 [![Docker Repository on Quay](https://quay.io/repository/humancellatlas/ingest-ui/status "Docker Repository on Quay")](https://quay.io/repository/humancellatlas/ingest-ui)

+_This repository was part of HCA DCP/1 and is not maintained anymore.
+DCP/2 development of this component continues in the forked repository at https://github.com/ebi-ait/ingest-ui._

 # Ingest UI

 This is the UI app for monitoring and tracking submissions to the DCP.